Jenna Prochaska

 Biography Heading link

-Jenna Prochaska joins the University of Illinois Chicago School of Law faculty as an Assistant Professor and will teach first-year Property.
-Professor Prochaska’s research focuses on issues related to fair housing and access to justice, and she serves on the Association of American Law Schools Section on Poverty Law.
+Jenna Prochaska is an Assistant Professor at UIC Law, where she teaches Property and Professional Responsibility.
+Professor Prochaska’s research focuses on issues related to fair housing and access to justice, and she serves on the Executive Board of the Association of American Law Schools Section on Poverty Law.
 Prochaska received a Bachelor’s Degree in Urban and Regional Planning from the University of Illinois Urbana-Champaign in 2010; a law degree from Harvard Law School in 2014; and a Masters of Social Work from Loyola University Chicago in 2023.

 Prior to joining the faculty at UIC Law, Professor Prochaska was a Clinical Teaching Fellow with Loyola University Chicago’s Health Justice Project clinic, where she supervised law students, medical students, and social work students representing low-income clients in a medical-legal partnership.
 She also taught interdisciplinary seminar courses focused on lawyering skills and a range of issues at the intersection of health, housing, and poverty law.